Tywnis/Maps/README.md

 `[Abn]` Map has been abandoned

-Other tags state the maps gamemode(s)
+Other tags state the map's gamemode(s)

 Maps
 ---